Recommend-to-Match with Random Supply Rejections: Formulation, Approximation, and Analysis: Model and Analysis

 where the objective function \hyperref[eq:a0]{(\ref*{eq:a0})} maximizes the expected total utility, constraints \hyperref[eq:a1]{(\ref*{eq:a1})} restrict each demand to be recommended to a maximum of $\theta$ supplies, constraints \hyperref[eq:a2]{(\ref*{eq:a2})} guarantee that each supply is recommended to at most one demand, and constraints \hyperref[eq:a3]{(\ref*{eq:a3})} define the domain of decision variables in this model.
 The main difficulty in solving SP lies in evaluating the objective function, which involves an inner maximization perplexed by the Bernoulli random variables.\footnote{There are potentially other operations constraints facing the platform, but we keep the model parsimonious here to highlight the key tradeoffs. }

 \begin{Remark} The structure of the above formulation is not unique to the recommend-to-match problem, but also appears in other operations applications.
 For example, in process flexibility design, $x_{ij}$ corresponds to the link decision between a plant/manufacturer and a product, $u_{ij}$ represents the unit profit from production, and $\tilde{\xi}_{ij}$ indicates the disruption uncertainty of the link.
-This way, SP could model a flexibility design or network design problem with arc disruption risks \citep{mak2009stochastic,mehmanchi2020analysis}. \end{Remark}
+In network design problems, $x_{ij}$ may indicate the assignment of customers to (primary and backup) facilities, in addition to the facility-opening decisions; when random transportation blockages occur, reassignment can be made to save costs.
+This way, SP could also model a facility location or network design problem with arc-disruption risks \citep{mak2009stochastic,mehmanchi2020analysis,salman2015emergency,hassin2017multiple}. \end{Remark}

 We first consider a special case where the acceptance probabilities $p_{ij}=p$ for all demand-supply pairs, i.e., the acceptance probabilities are homogeneous.
 Furthermore, assuming the acceptance behaviors are independent across supplies, then the probability of assigning a demand to the supply with $r$th highest utility ($r\in \mathcal{R}$) among the recommended supplies is $p(1-p)^{r-1}$, which we denote as $p_r$.
 In this case, SP can be reformulated as the following MILP: